JhorgiHisamawa/Progress-Board/README.md

 # PROGRESS BOARD (API)

-todo API is the technical test from Kriya People to make API like Kanban Board to check how far progress of the user on his/her team (using pg library and fastify framework)
+todo API is the technical test from Kriya People to make API like Kanban Board to check how far progress of the user on his/her team (using pg library and express framework)

 This is the `.env.development` file setting :
 ```